Combinatorial Semi-Bandit in the Non-Stationary Environment: General Algorithm for Non-stationary CMAB

-There are two aspects that make designing nearly optimal parameter-free algorithm hard.
+There are two aspects that make designing a nearly optimal parameter-free algorithm hard.
 The first is the combinatorial structure of the offline problem: If we want to explore a single base arm, we may afford a large regret, and if we want to eliminate a base arm, we may affect a lot of actions.
-The second is the approximation oracle: It is hard to detect the non-stationarity through the reward of each round since the reward are not accurate.
-A very small change in the input of oracle may lead to a huge difference in the output of oracle.
-In the next section, we show that in the restricted case of linear CMAB with exact offline oracle, we do achieve near optimal regret.
+The second is the approximation oracle: It is hard to detect the non-stationarity through the reward of each round since the rewards are not accurate.
+A very small change in the input of the oracle may lead to a huge difference in the output of the oracle.
+In the next section, we show that in the restricted case of linear CMAB with exact offline oracle, we do achieve near-optimal regret.